 SBA Loans: What They Are and How to Get One

-Small businesses often have difficulty getting bank loans.
+Unfortunately, small businesses often have difficulty getting access to the bank loans they need to get this capital.
 In large part, this is because banks are required to make sure down payments, profits, and ability to repay meet regulatory standards.
-This situation can be frustrating, especially when that next big job or new piece of equipment will put you over the hump financially.
+This situation can be frustrating, especially when that next big job, seasonal spike in demand, or new piece of equipment will put you over the hump financially.

+So how do you get a small business loan?
 This is where the U.S. Small Business Administration (SBA) comes in.
-Since 1953, its mission has been to make capital more accessible to small businesses through SBA loans.
-The agency’s main role is as guarantor — a bank makes the loan but the SBA guarantees payback of most of it should the business fail.
+The SBA is a great resource for aspiring and current business owners.
+The organization offers help with several loan programs designed for business owners who may have trouble qualifying for a traditional bank loan.
+The agency’s main role is as guarantor—a bank makes the loan, but the SBA guarantees payback of most of it should the business fail.
 This guarantee makes it possible for banks to make riskier loans.

 The SBA also has special programs under 7(a).
-One is the CAPLines program, often used by the construction industry and manufacturers.
+One is the CAPLines program, often used by the construction industry, seasonal service businesses, and manufacturers.
 CAPLines provides credit for seasonal build-up of inventory and materials or funds assignable contracts, which serve as collateral.
 This type of loan may “revolve,” or renew.
 Another special program is the Export Loan Program, which helps businesses expand export activities.

-SBA doesn’t make direct loans, so the first step is to ask your banker if they work with the SBA.
+So how do you get an SBA loan?
+Remember, the SBA doesn’t make direct loans (it simply guarantees them), so the first step is to ask your banker if they work with the SBA.
 If not, you may need to approach another lender.
 To find one, go to the page for your state’s district office on the SBA website.
-Although there will be some additional paperwork, the SBA is working to simplify the process.
-Small loans and those through a preferred lender have been streamlined and have a fast turnaround time.

 - Last three years of business and personal tax returns.